VSE (NASDAQ:VSEC) Given New $50.00 Price Target at Canaccord Genuity Group

-VSE (NASDAQ:VSEC – Get Rating) had its target price decreased by equities research analysts at Canaccord Genuity Group from $64.00 to $50.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
-The brokerage presently has a “buy” rating on the construction company’s stock.
-Canaccord Genuity Group’s price target would suggest a potential upside of 39.16% from the company’s previous close.
+VSE (NASDAQ:VSEC – Get Rating) had its price target lowered by Canaccord Genuity Group from $64.00 to $50.00 in a report released on Wednesday, The Fly reports.

 VSE Corporation operates as a diversified aftermarket products and services company in the United States.
 The company operates through three segments: Aviation, Fleet, and Federal and Defense.
 The Aviation segment provides international parts supply and distribution, supply chain solutions, and component and engine accessory maintenance, repair, and overhaul (MRO) services.